mccormicka/md-book/README.md

 MD2Book includes a haskell script that will allow you to link in your code rather than copy pasting it into the MD files.
-Simply run with the ```--filter ./tasks/filter/includes``` option or check out the sample Gruntfile for how to use it from within Grunt.
-Then anywhere from within your .md files you can add the following code which will place the included file into a code block with the style set to whatever style you wish to have applied.
+Anywhere from within your .md files you can add the following code which will place the included file into a code block with the style set to whatever style you wish to have applied.